16 Aug What is a Homebuyer Survey?

 The Homebuyer Survey includes a visual inspection of all major indoor features including ceilings, roof, walls, and bathrooms, as well as permanent outdoor buildings and features including roofing, pipes, gutters, walls, windows, and doors.
 A surveyor will further inspect the heating, drainage, electric, gas/oil, and water services and provide an energy efficiency rating.

-The Homebuyer Survey uncovers any structural problems with the building such as subsidence.
+The Homebuyer Survey uncovers any serious structural problems with the building such as subsidence.
 The surveyor will also inspect damp-proofing, drainage, insulation, and damp test the walls to ensure damp is not present in the property.
 They will further investigate the condition of the property’s timbers for woodworm and rot.

 The property survey includes details of all major faults and how they may affect the value of the property and the cost to fix these issues.
 The building surveyor will also offer repairs and maintenance advice on how to rectify these faults.